Child Development in Inclusive Play

 Whole-Child-Infographic_Facebook.jpg#asset:9551

-• The coordination of joint activity, which occurs across the social environment of play, is critical to cognitive development and must be available to children with disabilities.
+• Activities where all children play together occurs across the social environment of play, is critical to cognitive development and must be available to children with disabilities.

 • Positive sensory development requires children with disabilities be able to regulate their sensory input within an environment.

-• Communication development occurs when children with disabilities are able to independently model social interactions and effectively communicate with their peers.
+• Communication development occurs when children with disabilities are able to independently engage in social interactions and effectively communicate with their peers.

-Researchers, educators, and early childhood professionals have emphasized the interrelatedness and interdependence of developmental domains and processes.
+Researchers, educators, and early childhood professionals have emphasized the relationship between developmental domains and processes.
 The developmental domains are linked not only with one another, but also with factors such as culture, social relationships, experience, physical health, mental health, and brain functioning.
 Therefore, the process of creating truly inclusive and embracing play experiences should start with an appreciation of the five domains of child development.

 Physical Domain